bmd007/reactiveland/blog/public/index.md

  - (Global) AvaiableSwippers: created using SwiperStartedLookingForPartner events.
 Serves who is available atm.
  - LikeHistory: created using SwiperLikedAnotherSwiper events.
 For each `liker`, we will keep a list of users the `liker` has liked.
  - For each SwiperLikedAnotherSwiper event, publish a SwiperIsLikedByAnotherSwiper.
- - LikedByHistory: Created using SwiperIsLikedByAnotherSwiper events.
+ - LikedByHistory: created using SwiperIsLikedByAnotherSwiper events.
 For each `likee`, we will keep a list of users the `likee` has been liked by.

 ### General idea
    The only execution that happens in the system is when an event happens.